Pk686/Video_ChatApp/README.md

-# This is VIDEO CHAT APPLICATION made using REACTand ZEGOCLOUD DEVELOPER TOOL.
+# This is Video Chat Application made using REACT and ZEGOCLOUD DEVELOPER TOOL.